ericlin-nz/open-restaurants/README.md

 ### Input

 - The user specifies an input time
-- The time specified is converted into seconds to match the intervals set in the data processing step
+- The time specified is converted into minutes to match the intervals set in the data processing step
 - The application goes through each restaurant and each opening time and compares whether or not the specified time is between the start and end time of each interval.

 The two parts have been separated into two main classes: